mgleason97/SysSoftwareScripts/APIs.md

 # APIs
-Use this to find which file a function or struct is written in.
+Use this to find which file a function or struct is written in

 ## AST
+Functions and structs related to creating and printing an abstract syntax tree

 ### ast.c